Top 5 Test Management Tools | DeviQA

 Seamless integration

 Testing processes can be optimized with 2-way integrations with bug tracking tools like Jira, Redmine, YouTrack, Pivotal Tracker, Bugzilla, Rally, Azure DevOps, etc. Bug reports are overseen, and tests are managed with built-in integrations and API integration options.
-Manual and automated testing can be optimized as well with automation and CI processing integrations.
+Manual and automation testing can be optimized as well with automation and CI processing integrations

 Advanced reporting

 All testing results can be visualized and managed in one place.
-Stakeholders can view customized reports and dashboards with specific data they want to see.
-Live dashboards can be embedded into external systems like Confluence, Wikis, or web portals.
-Daily, weekly, and monthly reports can be run.
+Stakeholders can view customized reports and dashboards with certain data they want to see.
+Live dashboards can be inbuilt into external systems like Confluence, Wikis, or web portals.
+Daily, weekly and monthly reports can be run.
 Information can be exported to statistical and reporting engines for further processing.

 Practitest is Cloud-based

-Being cloud-based, PractiTest enables you to run 24/7 independently of scheduled maintenance or IT downtime and provides your team members with instant access.
+Being cloud-based, Practitest enables you to run 24/7 independently of scheduled maintenance or IT downtime and your team members with instant access.
 It is possible to assign rights and adjust group settings for each project.

 Support

-Customer support offers almost instant responses.
+Customer support provides you with almost instant response.
 Detailed customization guidance, data import support, and methodology consulting are available as well.

 Time management

-The tool enables users to set the average testing time and analyze it to compare estimates to actual test run duration.
+The tool enables users to fix the average testing time and analyzes it to compare estimates to actual test run duration.

 Zephyr